When Tonya's dog became pregnant, she researched puppy development and birth thoroughly so that she could be as prepared as possible.

-Dogs may give birth to just one puppy or up to 15 pups.
-On average, however, depending on the breed, they will generally have five to seven in a litter.
-Even if you don't know how many puppies you will end up with, unless you are planning on keeping all of them, you will want to begin lining up homes for them before they are born.
+Dogs may give birth to anywhere from 1 to 15 puppies.
+Depending on the breed, most dogs have an average of 5 to 7 puppies per litter.
+Whether or not you know how many puppies you will end up with, you will want to begin lining up homes for them before they are born (unless you are planning on keeping all of them).
 Make sure candidates are family, friends, or people your family and friends trust.
-Don't promise to give any free to strangers; sometimes people will take free puppies and either sell them for a profit or use them for dog fighting.
-Every puppy deserves a safe home and loving family.

 Signs Your Dog Is Pregnant

-If you suspect your dog may be pregnant, or you observe any of these signs, your veterinarian may be able to determine whether she is or not by palpating (feeling) the uterus around the 28th day, or by using ultrasound.
+If you suspect your dog may be pregnant or you observe any of these signs, your veterinarian may be able to determine whether she is or not by palpating (feeling) the uterus around the 28th day, or by performing an ultrasound.